-Personal branding is serious business these days.
+Personal branding is serious business.

 Ever since the publication of Tom Peters’ “The Brand Called You” in Fast Company, personal branding has gone from a radical idea to a career basic.